-In connection with the preparation of the consolidated financial statements, the University evaluated subsequent events through October 30, 2020, which was the date the consolidated financial statements were issued.
-In March, 2020 the World Health Organization declared COVID-19 a pandemic.
-Although the University opened its campus in the fall of 2020, the extent to which COVID-19 could impact financial and operating results is dependent on the severity and the duration of the pandemic and other factors that management is not able to predict.
+In connection with the preparation of the consolidated financial statements, the University evaluated subsequent events through October 27, 2021, which was the date the consolidated financial statements were issued.
+The University reopened its campus in the fall of 2021, and enrollment has returned to a pre COVID-19 pandemic level, however uncertainty remains as to the severity and duration of the pandemic, among other factors that management is not able to predict.